-Our network has changed more than usual for 2020.
+There are changes to our network of pharmacies for next year.
 An updated Pharmacy Directory is located on our website at https://brighthealthplan.com/medicare.
 You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
-We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
-This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.
+Please review the 2020 Pharmacy Directory to see which pharmacies are in our network.